maxklenk/angular-circular-navigation/README.md

 ---
 ##### items.onclick : function
-This function will called when the item is clicked and gets the item itself as attribute.
+This function will called when the item is clicked and gets the option and the item itself as attribute.

 ---
 ##### items.cssClass : String